pronoiac/the-manual/the-manual.md

 Your programmer can also become very successful; he will be able to demand a considerably higher rate once he has been associated with a hit or two.
 He will also have the opportunity of getting a cut in the publishing of the songs where his creative input has been above and beyond the call of a session fee.
-They seem to develop the uncanny knack of suggesting alternative or additional chord structures guaranteeing them, in law, their fare share of the publishing action.
+They seem to develop the uncanny knack of suggesting alternative or additional chord structures guaranteeing them, in law, their fair share of the publishing action.

 We would like to take this opportunity to tell you about the studio, the engineer and the programmer whom we use.